mattbaker/pipboyspec/communication.md

 ### Message Types
 #### Type 0: Heartbeat

-The Server will periodically send a "heartbeat" packet of type 0 and no content.
+The server will periodically send a "heartbeat" packet of type 0 and no content.
 In other words, length 0 and type 0.

 e.x.